rehacktive/kvod/README.md

-## KVoD [Key/Value on Disk], a simple, encrypted key/value storage for Go
+## KVoD [Key/Value on Disk]

+KVoD is a simple, embedded, encrypted key/value storage for Go.
 Just a sample:
 ```golang
 type User struct {